 If entering at an Airport, there is no limit on the number of times you can enter.
 HOWEVER, a person may enter Thailand Visa Exempt only 2 times in a calendar year if entering at a land border.

 CAUTION: Thai Immigration has stepped up efforts to prevent abuse of the 30 day visa exemption entry.
-Thai immigration authorities will review carefully travelers who have received permission to stay for 30 days through the visa exemption policy, and who subsequently seek to reenter Thailand repeatedly for an additional 30 days under the same program.
-If immigration officials perceive that individuals are entering Thailand to reside for an extended time or indefinitely, rather than seeking entry for tourism, such individuals may be denied re-entry.
+Thai immigration authorities will review carefully travelers who have received permission to stay for 30 days through the visa exemption policy, and who subsequently seek to reenter Thailand repeatedly for an additional 30 days using the Visa Exempt method.
+If immigration officials think that individuals are entering Thailand to reside for an extended time or indefinitely, rather than seeking entry for tourism, such individuals may be denied entry.

 Find us on: